Why medical trunk stock is a risky blind spot

 Snap & Go

-We use image recognition and AI technologies to capture all product information and digitally record this on the EHR in real time.
+We use image recognition and AI technology to capture all product information and digitally record this on the EHR in real time.
 Our system also flags up recall and expiry issues in seconds, so clinicians can be assured that all items are safe before usage.

 About the author